 Chronic gastrointestinal conditions such as leaky gut can have a dramatic effect on overall health and wellness.
 Resolving leaky gut demands an individualized treatment plan that often includes lifestyle changes such as eliminating gut stressors and providing appropriate nutritional support through diet and supplementation.
 If you suffer from some or all of the indicators of leaky gut mentioned above, seek out a doctor who is familiar with identifying and treating this complex gastrointestinal condition.

 At Holtorf Medical Group, our physicians are trained to utilize cutting-edge testing and innovative treatments to uncover and address leaky gut syndrome.
-Additionally, our Certified Health and Nutrition Coach will work with you and your HMG physician to develop a diet that addresses your unique needs.
 If you are experiencing chronic gastrointestinal disruption and suspect you may have leaky gut or if you’ve been diagnosed with leaky gut, but aren’t getting the treatment you need, call us at 877-508-1177 to see how we can help you!